 - Deleting a keyword from the list – Click on the “Lists” in the top left corner, then click on the grey button “Manage”, hover the mouse over a keyword you would like to delete and on the right there will appear another grey button “Delete”.
 You can also rename the lists by click on the current name of it.

-Tip: How to find more keywords related to your niche?
-It’s easy, click on the grey arrow next to the trend diagram.
+Would you like to analyze more keywords at once or find more keywords related to your niche?
+It’s easy, right-click on the grey arrow next to the trend diagram and open it in a new tab.

 Get inspired by our article – Keyword lists: The easiest way to keep things organized.